 Aeration in the Fall

 Aeration is one of the most often overlooked lawn care practices amongst homeowners.
-It’s easy to forget that your lawn – like your skin – needs to breathe.
+It’s easy to forget that your lawn, like your skin, needs to breathe.
 With the heavy clay soil that’s prominent in Middle Tennessee, aeration is the most crucial process to relieve soil compaction.
 Aerating your lawn creates a more desirable ecosystem for juvenile root systems to push through loose soil conditions.
-It also allows your grass roots to extend themselves further into the ground which is extremely beneficial during periods of drought and city water restrictions.
+It also allows your grass roots to extend themselves farther into the ground, which is beneficial during periods of drought and city water restrictions.

-That’s it for our fall guide to lawn care in Nashville, TN.
+That’s it for our fall guide to lawn care in Nashville.
 It’s definitely a less stressful time of the year when it comes to lawn care but with proper lawn care habits and a little bit of thought you can make next spring and summer less of a hassle.

-Have questions about lawn care in Nashville, TN?
+Have questions about lawn care in Nashville, Tenn?
 Feel free to share your thoughts with us in the comments below.